-More often than not the first question we hear from recruits is, "What brought you to Wyche?"
-The answers to that question are as diverse as the 33 attorneys who practice here.
-The following information is intended to give you some idea of what drew us to this unique firm.
+More often than not the first question we hear from recruits is, “What brought you to Wyche?”
+The answers to that question are as diverse as the 35 attorneys who practice here.
+This section is intended to give you some idea of what drew us to this unique firm.

 Our Quality of Life

-Although we do work hard, we are by no means addicted to work – and we genuinely enjoy working with each other.
-Unlike many firms, which seem to be collections of individuals bound together primarily by financial considerations, we believe that one of the strengths of our firm is the commitment that we have not only to the profession but also to each other on a personal level.
-One example of our commitment to each other is our philosophy of hiring only those whom we hope and expect to become members of the firm.
+Although we do work hard, we are by no means addicted to work -- and we genuinely enjoy working with each other.
+Unlike many firms, which seem to be collections of individuals bound together primarily by financial considerations, we believe that one of the strengths of our firm is the commitment that we have not only to the profession, but also to each other on a personal level.
+We expect everyone in the firm to work hard and to be productive, and we obviously depend upon that expectation, but we believe that in the long run, focusing on individual billings would be divisive.
+Another example of our commitment to each other is our philosophy of hiring only those whom we hope and expect to become members of the firm.
 Our experience shows that we have been successful in this effort.

 Our Commitment to the Community

 Another major attraction of our practice is the opportunity for direct and immediate involvement in community affairs.
 Virtually every member of the firm takes part in a significant way in helping to shape the community in which we live.
-Various members of the firm are actively involved in politics (in both the Republican and Democratic parties), in local civic affairs (leading organizations, such as the United Way, Urban League of the Upstate, The Community Foundation, and Greenville Area Development Corporation), and in the arts (several have served as president of the Greenville Symphony, others have served as presidents or directors of other local arts organizations, and two led a hugely ambitious and equally successful campaign to raise money for the award-winning Peace Center for the Performing Arts in downtown Greenville).
+Various members of the firm are actively involved in politics (with varying views), in local civic affairs (one has served as president of the United Way, one has served as chairman of the local housing authority, one has served as chair of the Greenville Area Development Corporation and several are active in the local chapter of the Urban League), and in the arts (four have served as president of the Greenville Symphony, others have served as presidents or directors of other local arts organizations, and two led a hugely ambitious and equally successful campaign to raise money for the award-winning Peace Center for the Performing Arts in downtown Greenville).
 In addition, many members of the firm are actively involved in conservation activities which have resulted in the establishment of parks, nature preserves, and conservation easements over large expanses of nearby mountain lands.
 The list could go on.
 The important point is that our commitment to the community embraces everyone, from associates to senior members.

 Our Commitment to the Legal Profession

 Our lawyers also take an active role in the work of the bar at local, state and national levels.
 Many of our members are involved in committee work, frequently as chairpersons.
-Wyche attorneys have served as president of the South Carolina Bar Association, the South Carolina Bar Foundation, and the Greenville County Bar Association, as well as member of the ABA Standing Committee on the Judiciary, which screens all federal judicial candidates.
+Two of our members have served as president of the South Carolina Bar Association, and one was a member, for six years, of the ABA Standing Committee on the Judiciary, which screens all federal judicial candidates.
 While we have no formal pro bono program, the firm encourages members to pursue whatever pro bono activities are of interest to them.
 Examples include the defense of indigent criminal defendants (including murder defendants in capital cases) and representation of abused women and children in family court proceedings.
-Multiple Wyche attorneys have been named Pro Bono Lawyer of the Year by the South Carolina Bar Association, one member was the founder and board chair of the Libra Society, and another member served as board chair of Legal Services of South Carolina, the statewide legal services system.
-There is no requirement that attorneys handling pro bono matters “compensate” for time spent on those activities by billing additional hours to paying clients.
+One member was the founder and board chair of the Libra Society, and another member was the board chair of Legal Services of South Carolina, the statewide legal services system.